epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 The objective of this research is to investigate the impact of actor count on (log) revenue.
 It seems like we must have the following causality :

-<iframe src="assets/plots/Causal_Diagram_first.html" width="700" height="480" frameborder="0" position="relative"></iframe>
+<iframe src="assets/plots/Causal_Diagram_first.html" width="350" height="200" frameborder="0" position="relative"></iframe>

 However, numerous other variables could potentially confound causality, such as budget, country, language, publication year, and more.
 We could have something that looks more like this :

-<iframe src="assets/plots/Causal_Diagram_second.html" width="700" height="480" frameborder="0" position="relative"></iframe>
+<iframe src="assets/plots/Causal_Diagram_second.html" width="350" height="200" frameborder="0" position="relative"></iframe>

 Consequently, we intend to analyze this effect conditionally with respect to the primary factors, including country, language, and budget magnitude.

+In order to exclude the effect of a possible counfounder, we try to look at a subgroup of movies that share the same country,language and budget magnitude.
+We do not exactly proceed with a matching because the number of movies for some countries is very low but we still try to find an effect of the number of known actors on the revenues within this subgroup.
-To mitigate combinatorial explosion, we opt for a single group that maximizes the number of observations.
+To mitigate combinatorial explosion, we opt for the group that maximizes the number of observations.
 The chosen features include:

 - **Country of Production:** United States.
 - **Language:** English.